THUYueX/THUYueX/README.md

-I am currently a second-year master's student at Tsinghua University, specially devoting in Artificial Intelligence as a non-CS major student.

-Previously, I completed my undergraduate studies in [Mechincal Engineering] at [NorthEastern University].

-🔭 Current Focus
+# 👋 About Me

+I am a second-year Master's student at **Tsinghua University**, pivoting into **Artificial Intelligence** from a non-CS background.
+I was admitted in **2024 via a merit-based recommendation program** after completing my Bachelor's degree in **Mechanical Engineering** at **Northeastern University**

+---

+## 🔬 Research Interests

+My academic focus is now centered on the frontiers of AI:

-Large Language Models (LLMs) and Multimodal AI
+- **Large Language Models (LLMs) & Multimodal AI**
-Search & Recommendation Systems
+- **Search & Recommendation Systems**
-AI-powered Information Retrieval
+- **AI-powered Information Retrieval**

+---

-💼 Industry Experience
+## 💼 Industry Experience

-Recommendation Algorithm Intern @ SOUL (Beijing Zhongguancun)
+### Recommendation Algorithm Intern | SOUL App

-Developed and optimized recommendation strategies for social content platform Implemented recall and ranking models for personalized feeds 🌱 Currently
+---

+## 🚀 Current Focus

-Seeking my second industry internship in AI/LLM/Search & Recommendation Self-studying advanced techniques in large language models and recommendation systems Building personal projects to strengthen practical AI skills
+- **Actively seeking my second industry internship** in AI/LLM/Search & Recommendation.
+- **Self-studying advanced techniques** in large language models and recommendation systems to rapidly close the gap with CS fundamentals.
+- **Building hands-on projects** to solidify my understanding and demonstrate practical competency in AI.

+---

+## 📫 Get In Touch

+I am eagerly looking for my next challenge in the AI field and am open to discussions about internship opportunities or collaborative projects.
+Let's connect!